 --rewrite=cnta --safeLazy flags to ensure that your project works with

 Circular NTA rewrites.

-Parallelization can be added either by calling attribute methods from different
+Parallelization can be added either by calling attributes from different

 threads, or by using parallel collection attributes.
 Collection attributes can

-the attribute to parallelize the collection and/or survey phase of the
+collection and/or survey phase of the attribute evaluation.

 Parallel collection attributes are implemented by using a thread pool of threads to walk the AST (in the survey phase) and to evaluate contributions (in the collection phase).

 In order to make attributes thread safe caching has become more costly, in particular these attributes are extra costly to memoize with the concurrent code generator: